-I'm a biomedical engineering PhD candidate and statistics MS student at Northwestern University, where I develop and apply analytical tools to neuroimaging, psychophysics, and self-report data to better understand acute and chronic pain neurophysiology.
+I'm a biomedical engineering PhD candidate and statistics MS student at Northwestern University, where I study the dynamics of acute pain by combining psychophysics, neuroimaging, and pharmacology.

 Before attending Northwestern, I graduated with a BS in Kinesiology from Arizona State University (ASU).
 It was during my undergraduate studies that I started getting involved in research; in particular, biomechanics research.

 After finishing my BS, I spent a year completing pre-requisites for graduate school while splitting my time between the Hospital for Special Surgery and CUNY Lehman.
 At HSS, I completed work in the area of musculoskeletal modeling, and at CUNY Lehman, I carried out resistance training studies.